FailAcademy/learning/wdp-vancouver/_projects/project-01.md

 ## Requirements

-To receive a "Pass" grade for this project, your submission will need to satisfy the following criteria:
+To receive a “Complete” for this project, your submission will need to satisfy the following criteria:

-**General requirements:**
+### Development Workflow Requirements

 Your project must:

-- Contain a single `.html` file and an external `.css` file (a CSS reset may be included separately)
-- Adequately reflect the designer's vision for the website
 - Demonstrate effective organization of the project's root directory
-- Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
+- Have a Git respository initialized in its root directory which is pushed to GitHub
-- Be pushed to GitHub (with all of your commits synced to it)
+- Use a `.gitignore` to exclude unnecessary files/folders, and ensure that no unnecessary files/folders are erroneously commited to the respository
+- Contain an appropriate number of commits for the scope of the project
-- Contain a `README.md` file describing the project (e.g. technologies used, personal learnings, etc.)
+- Contain a `README.md` file describing the project (e.g. technologies used, personal learnings, installation instructions, etc.) and is appropriately formatted with Markdown

-**HTML requirements:**
+- Remove extraneous code and comments from files
+- Resolve all errors and warnings that appear in the browser console

+### HTML Requirements

 Your project must:

-- Use the HTML5 doctype and semantic HTML5 mark-up
+- Contain syntactically-valid HTML5 code
-- Include all essential elements covered in class (e.g. `<meta charset="utf-8">`)
+- Include all essential elements in the `<head>` of the document (e.g. doctype, title, charset, etc.)
-- Make appropriate use of paragraph, heading, and list elements
-- Incorporate a list-based navigation menu

-**CSS requirements:**
+- Use semantically-appropriate HTML elements
+- Use an icon font

+### CSS Requirements

 Your project must:

-- Make appropriate use of classes and IDs as selectors
+- Translate the designer's overall vision for the website into code
+- Use appropriate CSS selectors (e.g. classes instead of IDs, no overly-specific selectors, etc.)
 - Use a CSS reset
-- Use the `background` property where appropriate
-- Demonstrate effective use of box model properties
+- Demonstrate effective use of box model properties and values
-- Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
+- Demonstrate effective use of typographic properties and values (e.g. `font-family`, `font-style`, `text-transform`, etc.)
+- Demonstrate effective use of flexbox properties and values for layout
 - Incorporate custom fonts using `@font-face`
-- Use an icon font
-- Use CSS3 properties where appropriate (e.g. `box-shadow` or `border-radius`)
-- Use flexbox layout properties (no floats!)
+- Implement a mobile-first responsive layout

-**RWD requirements:**
+- Optimize layout for all required breakpoints

+### JavaScript Requirements

 Your project must:

-- Be responsively designed using a mobile-first approach
-- Be optimized for 3 screen sizes: mobile, `min-width: 600px` and `min-width: 1240px`

-**JS requirements:**
+- Define variables where needed with `let` and `const`
+- Use functions to effectively organize code
+- Use consistent, descriptive variable and function names
+- Check for strict equality with comparison operators
+- Demonstrate effective use of control flow (loops, conditionals, etc.)

+### jQuery Requirements

 Your project must:

-- Incorporate "smooth scrolling" into the menu that navigates to specific headings in the page
-- Incorporate an image slider using a jQuery plugin for the featured product area ([Flickity](http://flickity.metafizzy.co/) is a good choice)
-- Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with valid email address, otherwise they should see a message in the alert box that asks them to enter a valid email address

-**Additional requirements:**
+- Wrap jQuery code in document-ready (use short-hand)
+- Use variables to store references to DOM elements wrapped in the jQuery object that are accessed more than once
+- Add event listeners with jQuery and respond to events appropriately in callbacks

+### Functional Requirements

 Your project must:

-- Take into account all feedback you received during the project check-in
-- Be sure to **test** your project completely in **all major browsers** (Chrome, Firefox, Safari, Opera, Edge) when you think you're finished

-**Stretch goals:**
+- Contain a single `.html` file and an external `.css` file (CSS reset may be included in a separate file)
+- Incorporate a list-based navigation menu
+- Incorporate "smooth scrolling" into the menu so that it navigates to specific sub-headings within the page
+- Incorporate an image slider using jQuery for the featured product area (Flickity is a good choice)
+- Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with a valid email address, otherwise they should see a message in the alert box that asks them to enter a valid email address

+### Stretch Goals

 Want to challenge yourself?
 Your project could also:

-- Update the the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product (see the additional stretch goal design comp in the project assets folder)
+- Update the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product
-- Incorporate a fixed header at the top of the page (so that the navigation menu is always visible when the user scrolls down)
+- Incorporate a fixed header at the top of the page so that the navigation menu is always invisible when the user scrolls down the page

 ## Submission Instructions

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to [rose.cass@redacademy.com](mailto:rose.cass@redacademy.com).
+When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to [jim.bennett@redacademy.com](mailto:jim.bennett@redacademy.com).